Scripter17/url-cleaner/README.md

 Additionally, these rules may be changed at any time for any reason.

+The default config always assumes all default features are enabled when URL Cleaner is compiled except for `commands`.

 #### Flags

 Flags let you specify behaviour with the `--flag name --flag name2` command line syntax.